Omegapoint-Norge-Academy/secure-by-design/SalesApi/README.md

 </p>
 </details>

 - Update the `ProductRepository` to use this new type.
-Remember to update the signature of the `GetBy` method to use the `ProductId` instead of the inputted `string`
+Remember to update the signature of the `GetBy` method in both the repository and its interface, `IProductRepository`, to use the `ProductId` instead of the inputted `string`.

 <details>
 <summary><b>Spoiler (Full code)</b></summary>